dreamcatcher-tech/network/ideas/Interpulse/CRM/Importing invoice templates.md

 ## What are Templates ?
 They expect a [[Complex]] which contains the current customer,

+### Editor
+Ultimately we want customers to generate their own templates.

 ## Notes
 2. Storybook for each invoice template
 3. Storybook for the manifest list of collections